Senapati

 It was a hereditary title of nobility used in the Maratha Empire.
-During wartime, a Sardar Senapati or Sarsenapati (also colloquially termed Sarnaubat) functioned as the Commander-in-Chief of all Maratha forces, coordinating the commands of the various Sardars in battle.
+During wartime, a Sardar Senapati or Sarsenapati (also colloquially termed Sarnaubat) functioned as the Commander-in-Chief of all Maratha armies, coordinating the commands of the various Sardars in battle.

-Ranking under the heir-apparent crown prince and other hereditary princes, the title Senapati most closely resembles a British Duke or German Herzog in rank and function.
-On occasion, the title Mahasenapati (Sanskrit: महा maha- meaning "great") was granted; this best equates to a Grand Duke or a German Großherzog.
+Ranking under the heir-apparent crown prince (yuvaraja) and other hereditary princes (rajkumar), the title Senapati most closely resembles a British Duke or German Herzog in rank and function.
+On occasion, the title Mahasenapati (Sanskrit: महा maha- meaning "great") was granted; this equates to Field Marshal, and closely resembles a Grand Duke or a German Großherzog.

-Unlike Sardar, Senapati is a primogeniture hereditary title that passes on to the eldest son.
+Unlike Sardar, Senapati is a primogeniture hereditary title that is passed on to the eldest son.
 There are several royal Senapati families alive today, including the Ghorpade and Dabhade families.